IncorrectPleaseTryAgain/CS-230-The-Game-Room/README.md

 - The game should be a web-based application that can be accessed by multiple platforms, such as Mac, Linux, Windows and Mobile Devices.

 # What did you do particularly well in developing this documentation?
 I providing the details necessary to showcase the development requirements for the server-side, client-side, and development tools which will be necessary in a Mac, Linux, Windows, and mobile device environment.
-I did also do the following well, analyzing the UML diagram and providing a clear andd concise description of the software structure.
+Analyzing the UML diagram and providing a clear andd concise description of the software structure was done faily well.

 # What about the process of working through a design document did you find helpful when developing the code?